SunscorchX/RascalBot/README.md

 * Refresh Token Authentication - allows bot account to use 2FA, and not store main credentials anywhere!
 * Automatically ignores (approves) any report on a post/comment older than six months.
 * Prints exceptions to server log and continues main loop, rather than crashing.
-* Turns off reply notifications to all bot comments.
 * Distinguishes (sticky optional) and turns off reply notifications to all bot comments.

 #### Basic Post Processing: